 We can avoid a switch spoofing attack by turning off trunking on all ports, except the ones that specifically require trunking.
 It is also necessary to disable DTP, and manually enable trunking.

-Following are the steps for protecting a switch from spoofing attack.
+Following are the steps for protecting a switch from a spoofing attacks.
 Configure all switches in the network like below.
 Configure all access ports as an access port and disable DTP everywhere.

 Switch1(config)#interface range fastethernet 0/0 – 20